oobot/cherry/README.md

 impl DataSource for Foo {}

-// You can more than one DataSources if you need.
+// You can setup more than one DataSources if you need.
 // pub struct Bar;
 // impl DataSource for Bar {}
 ```